dooreelko/anthill/README.md

 #### Anthill

-Anthill, on the other hand, takes a middle approach between the two camps.
+Anthill, on the other hand, takes a middle-path approach between the two camps.
 > Only parts, relevant to the solution's architecture, are minimally abstracted.

 And it becomes possible thanks to the separation of architecture and design.